sst/sst/www/docs/config.md

 ```

 :::tip
-Since we are dealing with sensitive info, Config is only supported in the frontend's server side functions.
+The Config client is imported from `sst/node/config`, not `sst/constructs`.
 :::

 ---